spiritsree/docker-torrent-client/README.md

-    --proto <UDP|TCP|STRONG-TCP|STRONG-UDP>    VPN connection proto (Default: UDP) --vpn-country                              Recommend based on country (only for NordVPN if --no-recommend) --vpn-type                                 Recommend based on Server Type (only for NordVPN if --no-recommend)
+    --proto <UDP|TCP|STRONG-TCP|STRONG-UDP>    VPN connection proto (Default: UDP) --vpn-country                              Recommend based on country (only for NordVPN if --no-recommend) --vpn-type                                 Recommend based on Server Type (only for NordVPN if --no-recommend) --disable-torrent                          Do not enable torrent client
+    --enable-proxy                             Enable webproxy

 Examples:
     setup.sh -h